swyder/BIO609_2016/README.md

 - Run VirtualBox and do `File | Import Appliance` from the menu.
 Choose the VM image you just downloaded (file with extension .OVA).
 This will trigger a menu where you can change the Appliance settings.
 We recommend giving the VM as much memory as you can given your local machine (about 2/3 of the total memory, but between 2-4 GB).
 Start the import process.

 Now you can start the VM by selecting it in the list and clicking on the Start button.
 Login with the VM password.

+### Copy/paste doesn't work in the command window

+To copy, select text and click the title bar and go to Edit->Copy.
+You can use Edit->Paste to paste.

+The usual shortcuts for copy/paste don't work in the virtual machine.
+For Macs use ctrl+shift+C for copying and ctrl+shift+v for pasting.

+You can also setup shared folders between the VM and the host system.
+Ask us how to do it.

 ## Recommended books (Practical Computing Skills)